AlessandroYorba/Alduin/README.md

 Moar Screenshots
 ------------
 The screenshots of Alduin were made and tested using a default Vi IMproved 7.4 in [iTerm 3](https://www.iterm2.com) and the Vi IMproved 7.4 in the GUI MacVim app.
 Extended syntax found in Javascript screenshots provided by Jose Elera Campana's Plug-in [vim-javascript-syntax](https://github.com/jelera/vim-javascript-syntax).
-Enjoy!!

 [Additional Screenshots](https://github.com/AlessandroYorba/Alduin/issues/5)